Linuxfabrik/monitoring-plugins/xca-cert/README.md

 ```

-# States and Perfdata
+# States

-* WARN or CRIT if certificate expires in 14 or 5 days.
+* WARN or CRIT if a certificate expires within a given threshold.

+# Perfdata

 There is no perfdata.